New London School explosion: Aftermath

 The surviving gymnasium was quickly converted into multiple classrooms.
 Inside tents and modified buildings, classes resumed ten days later, with the thirty surviving seniors completing the school year in the gymnasium.
 A new school was completed on the property in 1939 directly behind the location of the destroyed building.
-It remained known as the London School until 1965, when the London Independent School District consolidated with Gaston Independent School District, the name was changed to West Rusk High School, and the mascot was changed to the Raiders.
+It remained known as the London School until 1965, when the London Independent School District consolidated with Gaston Independent School District.
+The name was changed to West Rusk High School, and the mascot was changed to the Raiders.

 A lawsuit was brought against the school district and the Parade Gasoline Company, but the court ruled that neither could be held responsible.
-Superintendent W. C. Shaw was forced to resign amid talk of a lynching; he had lost a son, a niece and a nephew in the explosion.
+Superintendent W. C. Shaw was forced to resign amid talk of a lynching.
+Shaw had lost a son, a niece and a nephew in the explosion.

 Eleanor Roosevelt sent a telegram to express her sympathy.

 Adolf Hitler, who was the leader of Nazi Germany at the time, paid his respects in the form of a telegram, a copy of which is on display at the London Museum.

 Investigation and legislation

 Experts from the United States Bureau of Mines concluded that the connection to the residue gas line was faulty.
 The connection had allowed gas to leak into the school, and because natural gas is invisible and is odorless, the leak was unnoticed.
-The sander's switch is believed to have caused a spark that ignited the gas-air mixture.
+The switch of an electric sander is believed to have caused a spark that ignited the gas-air mixture.
 To reduce the damage of future leaks, the Texas state legislature granted the Texas Railroad Commission regulatory authority "to adopt and enforce regulations for the odorization of natural gas in order to prevent such accidents".
 Within weeks of the explosion, thiol (mercaptan, an odorous sulfur compound) was added to natural gas.
 The strong odor of many thiols makes leaks quickly detectable.

 Shortly after the disaster, the state legislature met in an emergency session and enacted the Engineering Registration Act (now rewritten as the Texas Engineering Practice Act).
 Public pressure was on the government to regulate the practice of engineering due to the faulty installation of the natural gas connection; Carolyn Jones, a nine-year-old survivor, spoke to the legislature about the importance of safety in schools.
 The use of the title "engineer" in Texas remains legally restricted to those who have been professionally certified by the state to practice engineering.